 Winning a stage of the Tour de France represents a career-affirming accomplishment for a pro cyclist.
 Every year there are 21 stages up for grabs, and each one pays €11,000 to the winner.

-After each stage the cumulative times of the three best-placed riders on each team is tallied.
+After each stage, the cumulative times of the three best-placed riders on each team are tallied, excluding any time bonuses or penalties.
 The team with the lowest cumulative time at the end of the race wins the Team Classification and €50,000.